 Print a Certificate of Attendance.
 You will need your registration id or the email address you used to register for the meeting.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-An application will be submitted for Category A/A+ CE credit for approval by the American Society for Radiologic Technologists.
+This activity has been approved for 75.25 Category A CE credit by the American Society for Radiologic Technologists.

 This activity is not approved for nursing CEUs.